Types of House Extensions in London

 In many London homes, this is one of the most efficient ways to add bedrooms.

-A loft extension is often used to create a main bedroom with an en-suite bathroom.
-It can also provide additional bedrooms or a quieter place to work.
+A loft extension is often used to create a main bedroom with an en-suite bathroom, or additional rooms for growing families or working from home.

 If you are weighing up your options, it can help to understand the difference between approaches.
 This comparison of loft conversions and loft extensions explains how they differ.

-And if you are considering moving forward, our guide to working with a loft extension architect outlines how these projects are typically designed.
+And if you are considering moving forward, our guide to working with a loft extension architect in London outlines how these projects are typically designed.

 Why the type of house extension is not the most important decision